Disused railway stations on the Bristol to Exeter Line: Cullompton

 A station (50.8617°N 3.3851°W) was opened at Cullompton when the railway opened on 1 May 1844.
 In 1931 the platforms were moved back, the lines were widened to provide two passing loops and a new goods shed and waiting room were constructed.
 The station closed to passengers on 5 October 1964, but goods traffic continued until 8 May the next year.

 The site is now occupied by Cullompton Services for the adjacent M5 motorway.
 There is land allocated for re-opening a station at Cullompton but forecast demand is relatively low and so the proposal is for the longer term.
 In July 2016 Mid Devon District Council announced that it would spend £40k on engineering design work to test the viability of their concept for a new station.
 This matched a previous commitment by Taunton Deane Borough Council of £40k and £10k contributions from the town councils of Cullompton and Wellington.

 As part of the "Devon Metro" plans by Devon County Council there would be a station near the location of the old station and could form part of the route.
 The station is a 'possible' long term proposal.
 A grant from the government's Restoring Your Railway Fund was awarded in May 2020 to finance a feasibility study, one of ten projects which were approved in the first round of applications.

 This was one of ten successful bids in the first round of applications to the fund.
 In the October 2021 budget, development funding of £5m was allocated for the reopening of Wellington and Cullompton stations.
+However, in 2024 the Minister of State for Rail, Peter Hendy, stated that the proposed reopening of Cullompton station would no longer be funded by the UK government.
+Following the government's spending review in June 2025, funding was confirmed for the station.